Counterfactual Mean Embeddings: Introduction

-This problem is called {\em counterfactual}, since for each index $i$, the analyst can only observe an outcome of one treatment $t_i$.
-The outcome that would have been observed for an alternative treatment $t_i' \neq t_i$ is not observable.
-In the bandit community, this problem is referred to as a \emph{bandit feedback} \citep{Dudik11:DoublyRobust}.
-For example, it is impossible to observe the outcome of drug $B$ when the patient had actually received drug $A$.
-This is known as the {\em fundamental problem of causal inference} \citep{Holland86:FPCI}.
-One way to partially address this issue is a {\em randomized experiment} \citep{Fisher35:Rand}, which corresponds to obtaining $\mathcal{D} = \{(\x_i,t_i,\y_i)\}_{i=1}^n$ as independently and identically distributed (i.i.d.) as the population random variables $(X,T,Y)$.
-Although considered a gold standard, randomization can be too expensive, time-consuming, or unethical in practice.
-In most cases, an analysis about treatment effects can only be done on the basis of observational data $\mathcal{D} = \{(\x_i,t_i,\y_i)\}_{i=1}^n$ that may {\em not} be i.i.d. (\ie, the tratment assignment and the outcome may depend on $X$ and some hidden confounders $Z$); this setting is commonly known as {\em observational studies} \citep{Rosenbaum02:OS,Rubin05:PO}.
+This problem is called counterfactual since for each subject $i$, we only observe the outcome $\y_i$ resulting from the assigned treatment $t_i$ and can never observe the outcome (say $\y'_i$) that would have been realized under an alternative treatment $t_i' \neq t_i$.
+For example, if a patient receives an active treatment (\eg, a drug of interest), we can never observe the outcome from the same patient under a control treatment (\eg, a placebo).
+This is known as the fundamental problem of causal inference \citep{Holland86:FPCI} and also as {\em bandit feedback} in the bandit literature \citep{Dudik11:DoublyRobust}.
+One way to partially address this issue is a randomized experiment \citep{Fisher35:Rand}, in which treatments are randomly assigned to subjects.
+Although considered a gold standard, in practice randomization can be too expensive, time-consuming, or unethical.
+In most cases, therefore, analysis about treatment effects needs to be done on the basis of observational data $\{(\x_i,t_i,\y_i)\}_{i=1}^n$ in which the treatment assignment $t_i$ may depend on covariates $\x_i$ and possibly on some hidden confounders; this setting is commonly known as {\em observational studies} \citep{Rosenbaum02:OS,Rubin05:PO}.

-A fundamental framework for observational studies is the {\em potential outcome framework} \citep{Neyman1923:Causal,Rubin74:Causal}, which guarantees that one can estimate treatment effects using observational data $\mathcal{D}$, provided that the data satisfy a certain assumption; see Section \ref{sec:potential-outcome}.
-It has been studied extensively in statistics, and has a wide range of applications in medicine, social science, and economics, see, \eg, \citet{Imbens15:Imbens}.
-Moreover, important applications of machine learning such as online advertisement and recommendation system can be reformulated under this framework \citep{Bottou13:Counterfactual,Liang:16CausalRecom,Schnabel16:RecomTreat}.
+A fundamental framework for observational studies is the {\em potential outcome framework} \citep{Neyman1923:Causal,Rubin74:Causal}.
+It provides a clear notation for {\em potential outcomes}, \ie, the outcomes that would have been observed under different treatments, and elucidates the conditions required for making a valid inference about treatment effects; see Section \ref{sec:potential-outcome}.
+The framework has been studied extensively in statistics, and has a wide range of applications in biomedical and social sciences; see, \eg, \citet{Imbens15:Imbens}.
+Moreover, important applications of machine learning such as off-policy evaluation for online advertisement and recommendation systems can be reformulated under this framework \citep{Schnabel16:RecomTreat,KallusZ18:Continuous}.
 We argue, however, that there exist the following challenges: